for2and3/for2and3/README.md

 - [**DrugRetrieval**](https://github.com/for2and3/DrugRetrievalProject): A DrugRetrieval Project Base on OCR(LSTM) + Text Retrieval.
 - [**AlarmAlgorithmBasedOnClustering**](https://github.com/for2and3/AlarmAlgorithmBasedOnClustering):The middleware for the OpenFalcon alarm system enables clustering and merging of alarm information based on root cause analysis.
 - [**For2朋友的chatgpt**](http://gpt.luckychat.cc/): The chatgpt mirror website which can be used in mainland China.
+- [**MinstDatasiteMethodsComparing**](https://github.com/for2and3/MinstDatasiteMethodsComparing/tree/main): Comparing the advantages and disadvantages of different data preprocessing methods and machine learning algorithms in an EMNIST handwritten digital image dataset.

 ## 📚 Tech Articles and Talks